Q: What age does my child need to be to take lessons?

 Q: How will I know my child is progressing?

-Our Instructors are always willing to talk to parents about their children.
+A: Our Instructors are always willing to talk to parents about their children.
 Please feel free to ask your child’s instructor anything about their progress, and know that the instructor is willing to give you periodic updates.
 Also, all of our Instructors give the Student a weekly Assignment Sheet to go in their Assignment Notebook.
 Make sure your Student is keeping up the Notebook and check it regularly to see how things are progressing.

 Q: May I take more than 30 minutes per week?

-Yes, you may take more than 30 minutes a week, but it does require scheduling more than one lesson.
+A: Yes, you may take more than 30 minutes a week, but it does require scheduling more than one lesson.

 Q: How much notice do I need to give before I quit lessons?

-: We need to know by the last day of the current month you are in to give your Instructor a 30-day notice to fill your spot.
+A: We need to know by the last day of the current month you are in to give your Instructor a 30-day notice to fill your spot.
 Please complete a withdrawal form at Doug’s Desk.

 Q: How can I be a good student?